libraries-fi/kirkanta-api/README.md

 the latter.

 ## Deployment
-Install dependencies using *npm install* and run the app with *node .*
+Install dependencies using *npm install* and run the app with *npm start*.

 ## Progress
 Missing features: